KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/gps_graphic.rst

      - Trim data from the end of the GPS file (as a reversed percentage of total, ie: 100 means no trim, 50 means half of total file, 5 means trim 95% of the file). *Note*: both :guilabel:`Trim start` and :guilabel:`Trim end` are computed from the total file so trimming 50% start and 50% end will result in trimming the entire file.
    * - Crop mode horizontal
      - Switch
-     - Decides how to interpret the :guilabel:`Crop left` and :guilabel:`Crop right` values: **0** = a percentage from min..max; **1** = an absolute value (ie: it can crop between 22.2 and 22.3 degrees of longitude)\ [3]_
+     - Decides how to interpret the :guilabel:`Crop left` and :guilabel:`Crop right` values: **Percentage from min..max**, or **Absolute value** (ie: it can crop between 22.2 and 22.3 degrees of longitude)\ [3]_
    * - Crop left
      - Float
      - Crops data from the left side of the graph (effectively zooming in).
 The value is interpreted either as a percentage of total or an absolute value depending on :guilabel:`Crop mode horizontal`.
-In percentage mode the values are not restricted to 0-100 to allow for "zoom out" behaviour (ie: cropping -50 left will add an extra half of the total horizontal distance).
+In percentage mode the values are not restricted to 0-100 to allow for "zoom out" behavior (ie: cropping -50 left will add an extra half of the total horizontal distance).
 Values over 100 (in % mode) will effectively not display anything.
-If :guilabel:`Graph type` is **speedometer**, all crop left/right values are ignored.
+If :guilabel:`Graph type` is **Speedometer**, all crop left/right values are ignored.
    * - Crop right
      - Float
      - Same as :guilabel:`Crop left` but for the right side and percentage type is interpreted as an inverse percentage (ie: 100 = do not crop anything).
 Values under 0 will effectively not display anything.
    * - Crop mode vertical
      - Switch
-     - Decides how to interpret the :guilabel:`Crop top` and :guilabel:`Crop bottom` values: **0** = a percentage from min..max; **1** = an absolute value (ie: it can zoom in to between 100 and 150m of altitude to show small changes in altitude between those 2 values better)\ [4]_
+     - Decides how to interpret the :guilabel:`Crop top` and :guilabel:`Crop bottom` values: **Percentage from min..max**, or **Absolute value** (ie: it can zoom in to between 100 and 150m of altitude to show small changes in altitude between those 2 values better)\ [4]_
    * - Crop bottom
      - Float
      - Crops data from the bottom side of the graph (effectively zooming in).
 The value is interpreted either as a percentage of total or an absolute value depending on :guilabel:`Crop mode vertical`.
-In percentage mode the values are not restricted to 0-100 to allow for "zoom out" behaviour (ie: cropping -50 bot will add an extra half of the total vertical distance to the bottom).
+In percentage mode the values are not restricted to 0-100 to allow for "zoom out" behavior (ie: cropping -50 bot will add an extra half of the total vertical distance to the bottom).
 Values over 100 (in % mode) will effectively not display anything.
 If :guilabel:`Graph type` is speedometer, this will set the minimum needle position which will clamp all values that are lower.
    * - Crop top
      - Float
      - Same as :guilabel:`Crop bottom` but for the top side and percentage type is interpreted as an inverse percentage (ie: 100 = do not crop anything).
 Values under 0 will effectively not display anything.
    * - Graph color style
      - Selection
-     - Chooses one of the 9 styles to draw the graph line
+     - Chooses one of nine styles to draw the graph line (:ref:`options see below <effects-gps_graphic-color_style>`)
-   * - Show now dot
+   * - Show Now dot
      - Switch
      - Enable it to draw a disc at the current location/time over the graph line.
 If graph type is speedometer, this affects the needle.
+   * - Now dot color
+     - Picker
+     - Choose the outer circle color of the now dot disc.
+The size of this circle is the same as the line thickness.
+The inside of the disc is always white.
+If the alpha value of the color is 0 (default) this will use the same color as the nearby (or past) line (including for gradient types) thus effectively making it change color in time.
-   * - Show now text
+   * - Show Now text
      - Switch
      - Enable it to draw the current value in big white bold letters on the bottom right side of the rect.
 The legend_unit value will be appended at the end and it will be used as the current unit (if a valid unit is found ie: kilometers if "km" is found anywhere in the legend_unit string).
    * - Rotation
      - Float
      - Rotate the entire graph rect.
 For speedometer type the text stays horizontal.
-   * - Thickness
+   * - Line Thickness (px)
      - Integer
      - Sets the thickness of the line graph in :abbr:`px (pixel)`
    * - Draw legend
      - Switch
      - If enabled it will draw 5 horizontal (and vertical for map type) lines with small values each corresponding to the current data source value at 0%, 25%, 50%, 75% and 100% of current graph shown, affected by the legend_unit type if applicable and with the string appended to the value.
-For :guilabel:`Graph type` **speedometer** this shows division values (but without appending unit).
+For :guilabel:`Graph type` **Speedometer** this shows division values (but without appending unit).
+   * - Legend unit
+     - Text field
+     - Select the unit of measure for the data to be displayed from the list below.
+You can add additional text in this field.
    * - Show dots only
      - Switch
      - If enabled, the graph will be drawn using individual dots instead of lines.
 This will effectively show the individual data points as affected by :guilabel:`Smoothing` (ie: for location data it will display each GPS fix if smoothing is **1**) and can either be used as a cool effect when zoomed in enough or to debug unexpected line jumps.
+   * - Background image
+     - File selection
+     - Opens an image file that is used as a background for the GPS graphic
    * - Background scale
      - Float
      - Scale the background image (relative to center) to match it to the above GPS track.
 Values smaller than **1** zoom into the image, values larger than **1** zoom out. **0** hides it.